jagarsoft/php-state-machine/README.md

 ![State diagram for a turnstile](https://upload.wikimedia.org/wikipedia/commons/thumb/9/9e/Turnstile_state_machine_colored.svg/320px-Turnstile_state_machine_colored.svg.png)

-Also, you can think of it, as an array or _State Transition Table_ indexed by current state and current event.
+Also, you can think of it, as a double-entry array or _State Transition Table_ indexed by current state and current event.
 Content will be the next state [^1]:

 ![state-transition-table](state-transition-table.png)